MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

-<summary><b>Do the meetings scheduled through integration appear in Outlook or in Teams calendars?
+<summary><b>Do the meetings scheduled through Microsoft integration appear in Outlook or in Teams calendars?
 What is the standard timeline for the meetings to be displayed?</b></summary>

 The meetings scheduled through the app don't appear in the scheduler’s Outlook or Teams calendar as they are similar to Channel Meetings.
 All the members in the course channel can attend the meeting directly from the embedded channel link.
-For more information, see [channel meetings](https://www.knowledgewave.com/blog/benefits-of-channel-meetings-in-microsoft-teams).
+For more information, see [Channel meetings](https://www.knowledgewave.com/blog/benefits-of-channel-meetings-in-microsoft-teams).

 However, you can access the invite and manually add participant names to the **Required** or **Optional** fields of the meeting invitation to display the remote meeting on their calendars.
-The standard timelines based on the date(s) the user enters when the meeting is created is followed.
-For more information, see [Meetings](https://microsoftteams/limits-specifications-teams)
+The standard timelines are based on the date the user specifies when the meeting is created.
+For more information, see [Meetings](https://docs.microsoft.com/en-us/microsoftteams/limits-specifications-teams